The CFM-Imperial Workshop

 Correspondingly, market microstructure has been vigorously investigated in many different communities, including economics, financial mathematics, econometrics, computer science and physics.
 Typically, researchers in this field have been scattered in academic institutions, banks and hedge funds.
 As a result, overlap between the community often remains limited, and several important advances in the field suffer from a lack of visibility.

 The workshop will be organized by the CFM-Imperial Institute for-Quantitative Finance, and will be hosted by HSBC in their offices in 8 Canada Square, London.
-The event will bring together several of the world’s leading researchers in quantitative finance around specialized research talks and round-table discussions, and will also provide young researchers with the opportunity to present their work in poster sessions.
+The event will bring together several of the world’s leading researchers in quantitative finance, and will also provide young researchers with the opportunity to present their work in poster sessions.
 Overall, we seek to provide an opportunity for diverse and stimulating intellectual exchange on a wide range of topics highly relevant to modern financial markets.